Home » 2024 Colorado River Rafting

 The Golden HourThe Golden HourPulling ourselves away from the view, we continued up the trail to a series of ledges set against a limestone wall.
 Under an overhang there were what looked like a row of four square windows cut into the cliff wall.

-These were the granaries, cut into this wall by Native Americans from the Ancestral Puebloan culture almost a thousand years ago, who hauled their grain, including pumpkin seeds and corn, from the river delta below to these “storage units.”
+These were the granaries, cut into this wall by Native Americans from the Ancestral Puebloan culture almost a thousand years ago.
+If we thought this hike was tough, just think of Ancestral Puelbloans hauling their grain, including pumpkin seeds and corn, from the river delta below to these “storage units.”
 The granary helped keep the food dry during floods and protected it against rodents and other hungry creatures.

 Dinner back at campDinner back at campWe sat on the ledges for a while, contemplating the fact that a thousand years ago, people lived in this canyon that we were rafting through, and envisioning what their lives must have been like.